 This variation of the martini is for coffee lovers.
 Add vodka, coffee liqueur and a shot of espresso to a mixer with ice.
 Shake the mixture hard and strain into a martini glass.
 Garnish with a few coffee beans and serve.

-An Italian classic cocktail, the Negroni is sweet and usually consumed before meals.
+One of the Italian classic cocktails, the Negroni is sweet and usually consumed before meals.
 Get an old fashioned glass filled with ice.
 Pour gin, Campari and Italian vermouth over ice.
 Stir slowly and serve with a garnish of orange peel.

 17. Cuba Libre